Singapore Sling: A Stopover Guide to Singapore

 Add a cultural trip that embraces the past, then head to the future

-0900 Head east to Changi City Point, where a bumboat chugs you over to the hidden gem of Pulau Ubin – a kickback to life before concrete.
+0900 Head east to Changi Point Ferry Terminal, where a bumboat chugs you over to the hidden gem of Pulau Ubin – a kickback to life before concrete.
 Hire bikes to take in the island’s unspoilt charm.

 1200 The route back to town takes you right past Long Beach Seafood, with its chilli crab and sweet buns.
 Work those pliers and wear the apron – it’s messy.

 1500 Take a 48 bus to Rochor and walk to historic Little India, where tiny shops on Serangoon Road sell incense, saris and bracelets.
 Squeeze around the Tekka Centre amid hawkers and rainbows of fabric, or get to know another culture at the interactive Peranakan Museum.